nlistgarten/condor/README.rst

    print(sellar.coupling.y1) # sub-model element

-NASA's Condor is a framework for mathematical modeling of engineering systems in Python, written for engineers with a deadline.
+NASA's Condor is a framework for mathematical modeling of engineering systems in Python, written for engineers with deadlines.

 Installation
 ------------